adm78/visualchemeng-js/lib/js/vce/README.md

-# VCE Project - VCE Library
+# VCE Project - VCE Library JavaScript Files

 Andrew D. McGuire 2018
 a.mcguire227@gmail.com

-This library contains the core classes that drive the vce project simulation modules.
+This js library contains the core classes that drive the vce project simulation modules.
 See the individual files headers for the intended usage of each class.
 Example usage can also be found in /modules.